Life insurance for police officers

 Police officers can pay as little as $30 per month for life insurance.
-Secret service or SWAT team members will likely pay more in premiums.
-The best life insurance companies for police officers include Banner, MassMutual, Prudential, and Brighthouse.
+The best life insurance companies for police officers include Legal & General America, MassMutual, Prudential, and Brighthouse.

 Headshot of Katherine Murbach